Preserving the Dwyer Family Woodlands

 (Rear 264-268 Bradford Street)

 The Dwyer property, at the rear of 264-268 Bradford Street, spans over five acres of woods and wetlands in Provincetown’s East End.
 It is a unique property, of diverse topography including wetlands and uplands of undulating hills and folds.
 It is home to a variety of plants and animals, some of special concern to the Massachusetts Natural Heritage and Endangered Species Program.
-Download our information sheet for more details and be sure to Vote Yes Article 7 on October 29th at Town Meeting!
+Download our information sheet for more details.

 Protecting an important provincetown woodland jewel

-The Conservation Trust will be asking town voters to approve use of Land Bank funds to purchase this special property.
-The property will not cost Provincetown taxpayers any money.
-Approval at the town meeting on October 29th, is an important step in preserving the largest remaining undeveloped parcel along the Greenway Corridor - shady forests running between Route 6 and the rear of Bradford Street.
+The Conservation Trust asked town voters to approve use of Land Bank funds to purchase this special property.
+The property did not cost Provincetown taxpayers any money.
+Approval at the town meeting on October 29th 2018, was an important step in preserving the largest remaining undeveloped parcel along the Greenway Corridor - shady forests running between Route 6 and the rear of Bradford Street.

 It is home to a variety of plants and animals, some of special concern to the Massachusetts Natural Heritage and Endangered Species Program.
 Over 130 species of birds have been documented on this property, including owls, raptors, warblers, woodpeckers, wading birds, and ducks.
 In particular, a rare Barred Owl was observed there, as well as a pair of Cooper’s Hawks who nested in a tall pine tree on the property; also seen in the area are species of special concern, including the Northern Bobwhite and the Rusty Blackbird, and rarities like the Long-Eared Owl.